johnwcowan/r7rs-spec/spec/r7rs.md

 implementation that provides both single and double precision floating point numbers it may be the latter but must not be the former.

-It is the programmer's responsibility to avoid using inexact number objects with magnitude or significand too large to be represented in the implementation.
+It is the programmer’s responsibility to avoid using inexact number objects with magnitude or significand too large to be represented in the implementation.